NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_PTDF_matrix.md

 ptdf_distr = PTDF(sys, dist_slack=dist_slack_array);
 ```

-The diffrence between a the matrix computed with and without the `dist_slack` field defined can be seen as follows:
+The difference between a the matrix computed with and without the `dist_slack` field defined can be seen as follows:

 ``` @repl tutorial_PTDF_matrix
 # with no distributed slack bus